 Since 2001, the Governors Cup has awarded more than $2 million in cash to the winners of this prestigious business plan competition, open exclusively to Arkansas college and university students.

-Y.E.S. introduces students in grades 5–8 to entrepreneurship through a business planning project to solve what they see as a real-world problem in the marketplace.
-The competition “showcases” the creative, innovative, and teamwork skills that emerge through the process.
+Arkansas Capital’s Youth Entrepreneurship Showcase (Y.E.S.) introduces elementary and middle school students to entrepreneurship via a structured business planning process.
+They begin with an idea for a product or service to solve what they see as a problem or unmet need in the marketplace.
+The competition showcases the students’ creative, innovative, and teamwork skills that emerge through the process.